RoarshacH/RoarshacH/README.md

 ## Student, Developer, and Hobbyist!

-- 🎓 Im currently on my final year of university!
+- 🎓 Holding a degree in software engineering university!
-- 💻 I’m currently learning ASP.NET, Django, Laravel and Spring ⌨️
+- 💻 I’m currently learning Java Spring, Laravel, React ⌨️
 - 🤖 I’m interested in Artificial intelligence and Robotics

 ### Connect with me: